SomayPawa/Blog_Website/README.md

 # Blog Website

+About

+I am creating a MERN stack website using React for the frontend, Express.js for the backend, and MongoDB as the database.
+This website is very user-friendly.

 ## Overview

 This is a blog website built with React for the frontend and Express.js for the backend.
 The project includes functionalities for user authentication (login and register) and CRUD operations for blog posts.